Softhouse/skjutsgruppen/README.md

 - Run bower install
 - Run ionic serve.
 TADA!

-# Screenshots
+# Live Demo and Screenshots

 If you can't get this to run, or are too lazy to install stuff, here are screenshots of a few views!
+You can also visit this page for a live demo; http://privat.stellanlindell.se/skjutsgruppen-demo/.

 ## Main view